WisboyAk47/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Other users: all the permissions
 Write a script that sets the mode of the file hello the same as olleh’s mode in 10-mirror_permissions Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users in 11-directories_permissionsfile
+Create a script that creates a directory called my_dir with permissions 751 in the working directory in the 12-directory_permissions file